-- 1. Understand the modelling of linear-time-invariant systems using transfer function and state space representations. - 2.
-Understand the concept of stability and its assessment for linear-time invariant - 3.
+- Understand the modelling of linear-time-invariant systems using transfer function and state space representations. - 2.
+Understand the concept of stability and its assessment for linear-time invariant systems. - 3.
 Design simple feedback controllers...

 Introduction to control problem: Industrial Control examples.
 Mathematical models of physical systems.
 Control hardware and theirmodels.
-Transfer function models of linear timeinvariant systems.
+Transfer function models of linear time-invariant systems.
 Feedback Control: Open-Loop and Closed-loop systems.
 Benefits of Feedback.
 Block diagramalgebra.

-Unit II:
+Unit IT: